aryanj1412/FnQ-Induction-Task/README.md

 **📘 Overview:**

-This project implements and evaluates a Trend-Following Trading Strategy tailored for the Indian stock market.
+This task implements and evaluates a Trend-Following Trading Strategy tailored for the Indian stock market.
 It leverages a combination of technical indicators to maximize profitability across various market conditions.
 The system is developed and tested in a Jupyter Notebook using Python, with performance metrics evaluated over multiple historical market regimes.